MarcusLui9/Restaurant_Success_and_Revenue_Prediction/README.md

 ![Inital Classification Model Performance Comparison](Images/Inital_Classification_Model_Performance_Comparison.png)

 As shown in the figure above, the decision tree model and the random forest model performed significantly better than the dummy model, the logistic regression model, and the k-nearest neighbors model.
 When looking at the other metrics, we can clearly see that decision tree and random forest outperform both logistic regression and k-nearest neighbors by having a higher r2 score and lower MSE.
 This can be seen in the barplot below.
+In addition, all of the classification models recorded a precision score and a recall score over 80%.
+This is a great result as it proves the accuracy of the models in its ability to deem whether a restaurant to be successful or not.

 ![Further Analysis Results](Images/Further_Analysis_Results.png)